olaborde/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
 * Interacting with the API
-* Saving data from the movie Api to the database
+* Saving data from the movie Api to the database upon creating a new review